Tesla Full Self-Driving in Europe: Netherlands, Lithuania and Rollout Tracker (2026)

 The honest answer is: no public source can promise the exact order yet.

-The most credible current information is from RDW and Tesla:
+The most credible current information is from RDW, Tesla, and national regulators:

-- RDW says the current approval is valid only in the Netherlands.
+- RDW says the original approval is valid only in the Netherlands unless broader EU steps are completed.

-That makes Germany, France, Italy, Spain, Belgium, Poland, Lithuania, Sweden, Denmark, Finland, Portugal and other EU markets worth watching, but not safe to list as approved.
+That makes Germany, France, Italy, Spain, Belgium, Poland, Sweden, Denmark, Finland, Portugal and other EU markets worth watching, but not safe to list as approved until Tesla or a local authority says so.

-That is especially relevant for the Netherlands because many useful routes cross borders quickly:
+That is especially relevant for routes such as:

 - Amsterdam to Antwerp or Brussels